GROW 2019/20 is kindly sponsored by

 - Applications should submit a Business Plan comprising no more than 12 pages (including Appendices) to: email@example.com.
 Postal entries will not be accepted unless with the express written permission of a representative of Agri-TechE.
 No additional information will be accepted, but contact details of the lead applicant must be provided as a condition of entry.
 A template for submissions has not been provided; part of the judging process will be clarity of the plans and the information the applicant(s) choose to include.

 - Plans will be sifted by an expert panel comprising key stakeholders from the agri-tech, investment and business communities.
 A short-listed group of finalists will be invited to deliver a presentation of no more than 10 minutes (plus up to an additional 10 minutes for Judges’ questions) to a panel of Judges, from whom the winner(s) will be selected.
 The Judges’ decision is final and no further correspondence will be entered into, unless with the express agreement of individual Judge(s) and applicants(s).
-The Final will be held on 4th June 2020 in Cambridge
+The Final will be held on 4th June 2020.

 - Non-disclosure agreements will not be entered into by the mentors, judges, Support Award Prize donors, or employees of Agri-TechE.
 Applicants submit their ideas and plans under the explicit understanding of this.